-- Ensure that acquisition is on STOP. - Remove one of the batteries while the instrument is switched on: this operation ensures that all the instrument internal circuits are discharged. - Press and hold ENTER down and then insert the battery you had removed.
+- Ensure that acquisition is on STOP. - Remove one of the batteries while the instrument is switched on: this operation ensures that all the instrument internal circuits are discharged. - Wait few minutes, then press and hold ENTER down and insert the battery you had removed.
 The instrument will switch on and will display a warning relevant to the load of factory calibration.
 Release ENTER and press the key on the right near the CONTINUE key. - After having waited for the stabilization time, run the program ACOUSTIC CALIBRA-TION.